 His name – Haman ( הָמָֽן ) therefore literally means: commotion, tumult, confusion, many populace, hoards, army, multitudes, noise, abundant noise, company, great store of, multiplied human riches, rumbling, sounding.

-Does that remind you of anything you’ve seen in the currents papers and through world history of the way the enemies of God try to come against His calm, powerful, appointed people and plan?
+Does that remind you of anything you’ve seen in current media, politics and celebrity culture?
+It is a repetivite model through world history of the way the enemies of God try to come against His calm, powerful, appointed people and plan.